Where to Run

 Distance: 13.5km

-Ascent: 1000m
+Ascent: 1,000m

-Highlight: Rainforest singletrack, views from Lanes Lookout
+Highlight: Steep rainforest singletrack, views from Lanes Lookout

 Time to drive from Coffs Harbour: 40 minutes

 Syndicate Track is very steep with some k’s over 20% average gradient.
-At the top, Lane Lookout provides great views over the valley.
-You could extend this run by following the undulating trail along Killungoondie Plain once at the top.
+At the top, Lanes Lookout provides great views over the valley.
+You could extend this run at the top by following the undulating trail along Killungoondie Plain.

 #17 Legge Lookout